Fatty Liver (cont.)

 What is the difference between nonalcoholic fatty liver and steatohepatitis?

 As discussed previously, the difference between isolated, nonalcoholic fatty liver and steatohepatitis (NASH) is the presence of inflammation and damage to the liver cells in NASH; in both, the liver has increased amounts of fat.
-Although 30% of the general population has fatty liver, approximately 10% have NASH.
-Approximately 30% of patients with NAFLD have NASH.
+Although about a third of the general population has fatty liver, approximately 10% have NASH.
+Approximately one third of patients with NAFLD have NASH.
 Although fatty liver and NASH appear to arise under the same conditions, it does not appear that fatty liver progresses to NASH.
 Thus, whether a patient is to develop fatty liver versus NASH is determined very early during the accumulation of fat, although it is unclear what factors determine this.
 It is believed that the inflammation and damage of liver cells are caused by the toxic effects of the fatty acids released by fat cells, but fatty acids in the blood are elevated in both fatty liver and NASH.
 Perhaps the difference is explained by genetic susceptibility as suggested by preliminary data.